jake-knerr/chess/README.md

 In other words, applying multiple fragments to the same content is discouraged.

 > Why?
-The composition of fragments leads to confusion and specificty issues.
+The composition of fragments leads to confusion and specificity issues.

 ```html
 <div class="btn">